 In-kind gifts must not increase the project cost, delay completion, compromise quality or compromise the highest ethical standards established by the Board of Regents.
-See also Board of Regents Policy: Gift Solicitation and Acceptance.
+See also Board of Regents Policy: Gift Solicitation and Acceptance (PDF).

 Design Services are prohibited as In-Kind donations for any phase of a Capital Project.